 Step 2.
 After you finish your design, squirt some more glue around it/over it to solidify your design.

 Step 3.
-Let it dry, at least 3-4 days (mine took longer, more like 5 days).
+Let it dry, at least 3-4 days (mine took longer, more like 5 days but they can take even longer, depending on how much glue you use and how big your design is).
 Do you know this was the hardest part for me?
 I am so impatient, I must've tried to pop it out of the lid at least four times before it was actually ready.

 You'll know when it's ready because it will start to peel away from the lid really easily.
 If you try to peel it away and you still see gluey strings or it still seems like it's wet or stuck to the lid, let it dry more.